Prague Castle, Cathedral, and its highlight

 I haven’t seen that many holy statues encompassing the entrance.
 On the other hand, the stained glasses were fantastically outshining the Cathedral.
 With its luminous aura and uniqueness of vibrant colors, you could definitely say “wow”.

-Usually, I opt to take photos of stained glasses whenever I visit churches but these ones are just magical.
+Usually, I opt to take photos of stained glasses whenever I visit churches but these are just magical.
 Despite being in the pitfall of crowded people It didn’t stop me to explore and discover more about it.

 Magical Stained Glasses